steve3535/gitlab-university/day-4/1-kubernetes-fundamentals.md

 - **kube-public**: For resources that should be publicly readable
 - **kube-node-lease**: For node lease objects

-## K3s: A Lightweight Kubernetes Distribution

-For our hands-on labs, we'll be using K3s, a certified Kubernetes distribution designed for production workloads in resource-constrained environments.
-K3s is perfect for:

-- Edge computing
-- IoT devices
-- CI/CD environments
-- Development workstations
-- ARM devices

-K3s advantages:
-- Single binary of less than 100MB
-- Reduced memory footprint (~512MB RAM vs ~2GB for standard K8s)
-- Simpler to install and operate
-- Includes everything you need to run Kubernetes

 ## Hands-on Lab: Deploying Your First Application to Kubernetes

 Let's get practical by deploying a simple web application to our K3s cluster.